Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: The ``Well-Structured'' Infinite Rank Case

-\end{remark} \begin{lemma} For each $n$, the kernel of the projection map $X\to X_n$ is $I_nX$.
-In particular, there is a natural isomorphism \end{lemma} \begin{proof} By the remark above, for any $n'\geqslant n$, there is a short exact sequence: Note that for each $n'$, $X_{n'}$ and $I_nX_{x'}$ are finitely generated $R_{n'}$-modules, hence they are compact and Hausdorff as topological groups.
+\end{lemma} \begin{proof} By the remark above, for any $n'\geqslant n$, there is a short exact sequence: Note that for each $n'$, $X_{n'}$ and $I_nX_{x'}$ are finitely generated $R_{n'}$-modules, hence they are compact and Hausdorff as topological groups.
 As a result, Lemma \ref{compactinverse} can still be applied here.
-Thus the projective limit (along $n'$) is exact.
+Thus the projective limit with respect to $n'$ is exact.

-Now, noting that for the second term, we have $X=\varprojlim\limits_{n'}X_{n'}$.
-Thus in order to prove our claim, we need to show that there is a natural isomorphism The main difficulty is that $R$ is not Noetherian, so Lemma \ref{EmertonTrick} does not apply.
-We define From the surjectivity of $X_{n+1}\to X_n$, we have $Z_{n+1}\subseteq Z_n$, by a simple Snake Lemma argument.
-Since $X_n$ is Hausdorff, the point $\{0\}$ is closed in $X_n$.
-Since the projection map $X\to X_n$ is continuous, the preimage $Z_n=\operatorname{Ker}(X\to X_n)$ is closed in $X$, hence compact.
-Therefore, for the projective system of exact sequences